-Today, on the 207th birthday of our sixteenth president, I find myself thinking about a small and relatively unknown yet historic spot related to him: the Lincoln Homestead State Park.
+There’s a small and relatively unknown yet historic spot related to him: the Lincoln Homestead State Park.

 Below is a shot I took of one of the historic buildings.
 Not that great, but shows you a little of what it looks like.
-Beyond this area and below it is a small creek, which is probably a feature which attracted settlement in the area.
+Beyond this area and below it is a small creek, which is probably a feature that attracted settlement in the area.